Shop About Us

 3. Open your preferred digital audio workstation (DAW).

 ProxiMIDI will be available as a MIDI input - just like any other MIDI controller.
-ProxiMIDI can be used to control instruments or to control parameters within the D.A.W. interface through MIDI mapping.
+ProxiMIDI can be used to control instruments and to control parameters within the D.A.W. interface.

 4. Move your hand up and down above your ProxiMIDI.